gadepallavi/T-Mobile_Design_Mockup/README.md

-app/                    --> all of the source files for the application app.css               --> default stylesheet components/           --> all app specific modules welcome/                --> the view1 view template and logic
+app/                    --> all of the source files for the application app.css               --> default stylesheet components/           --> all app specific modules welcome/                --> the welcome view template and logic
     welcome.html            --> the partial template
     welcome.js              --> the controller logic
     welcome_test.js         --> tests of the controller